VeryGoodOpenSource/dart_frog/packages/dart_frog_test/README.md

 });
 ```

-Check the `DartFrogTestContext` constructor for all the avaialbe context attributes that can be mocked.
+Check the `DartFrogTestContext` constructor for all the available context attributes that can be mocked.

 ## Matchers